mod-modco-dk/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '_XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc_XYZ
+- tBodyAcc_XYZ
-tGravityAcc_XYZ
+- tGravityAcc_XYZ
-tBodyAccJerk_XYZ
+- tBodyAccJerk_XYZ
-tBodyGyro_XYZ
+- tBodyGyro_XYZ
-tBodyGyroJerk_XYZ
+- tBodyGyroJerk_XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc_XYZ
+- fBodyAcc_XYZ
-fBodyAccJerk_XYZ
+- fBodyAccJerk_XYZ
-fBodyGyro_XYZ
+- fBodyGyro_XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-mean: Mean value
+- mean: Mean value
-std: Standard deviation
+- std: Standard deviation
-angle: Angle between two vectors.
+- angle: Angle between two vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle variable:

-gravityMean
+- gravityMean
-tBodyAccMean
+- tBodyAccMean
-tBodyAccJerkMean
+- tBodyAccJerkMean
-tBodyGyroMean
+- tBodyGyroMean
-tBodyGyroJerkMean
+- tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in the header of the csv files
+The complete list of variables of each feature vector is available in the header of the csv files.

-The above is taken from "features_info.txt" in the downloaded zip file.
+*The above is taken from "features_info.txt" in the downloaded zip file.*